domharries/foldnav.nvim/README.md

 treesitter-parsers`](https://neovim.io/doc/user/treesitter.html#_parser-files)
 to enable treesitter for more filetypes.

 To test if folding works, run `:set foldcolumn=auto:9`.
-This should show all the folds for your current file in the left margin (see video above).
+This shows all the folds for your current file in the left margin (see video above).

 ### Plugin Installation